kateriska/8.-semestr-FIT/PBI/PyMolLab/projekt/README.txt

 Analyze docking results:
-In PyMol run analyze_bindings.py - there are 9 states of possible setting of protein and ligand Nearby aminoacids and their indexes in fasta sequence of protein are printed in console see connected_aminoacids_to_ligand.PNG how to figure out bonded protein and ligand atoms and position of these nearby aminoacids in fasta sequnce of protein
+In PyMol run analyze_bindings.py - there are 9 states of possible setting of protein and ligand Nearby aminoacids and their indexes in fasta sequence of protein are printed in console and also to file nearby_aminoacids.csv see connected_aminoacids_to_ligand.PNG how to figure out bonded protein and ligand atoms and position of these nearby aminoacids in fasta sequnce of protein see measure_distances.PNG to see example of measured distances of State 1